Maria's Cookbook

 • 2 tablespoons lard or olive oil

-• Vegetable oil for frying (enough to cover the pork)
+• Vegetable oil, for frying (enough to cover)

 Tags: torresmos